 In District 8, we’re excited to continue working with Rafael Mandelman for a full term of four years, especially as our campaign to bring protected bike lanes on Valencia Street pedals forward.

-In District 10, we were proud to endorse the victorious Shamann Walton and look forward to continuing our partnership to expand our Community Bike Build program to increase access to biking across the Bayview and beyond.
+In District 10, we were proud to endorse the victorious Shamann Walton and look forward to continuing our partnership to expand our Bike it Forward program to increase access to biking across the Bayview and beyond.

 We want to give a thank you to Nick Josefowitz, who has brought so much new energy to the BART Board in his four years there.
 He ran an intense race for District 2 Supervisor, and whatever Nick’s next move is, we are certain to continue working with him for a more bike-friendly San Francisco.